 This bleak picture is supported by the findings of the latest report on religious freedom by the US State Department, which concluded that 2013 saw 'the largest displacement of religious communities in recent memory, with millions of individuals from all faiths 'forced from their homes on account of their religious beliefs' in 'almost every corner of the globe.'
-5 extremist ideology comes of heightened religious hostility and discrimination in almost every part of the against a world background
+5 and in particular the UN and the Council.